 UNICEF, V-Day put rape in Democratic Republic of the Congo front and center

-NEW ORLEANS, 12 April 2008 - UNICEF Executive Director Ann M. Veneman and playwright and V-Day founder Eve Ensler today announced a partnership focused on ending rape of women and girls in the Democratic Republic of the Congo.
+V-Day 2009 focuses on stopping rampant rape in the DRCNEW ORLEANS, 12 April 2008 - UNICEF Executive Director Ann M. Veneman and playwright and V-Day founder Eve Ensler today announced a partnership focused on ending rape of women and girls in the Democratic Republic of the Congo.
 They were joined by Dr. Denis Mukwege and Christine Schuler Deschryverha from the DRC.

 The announcement came during the celebration of V-Day's tenth anniversary in the Superdome where thousands gathered.

 Rape is a weapon of war in the DRC.
 Hundreds of thousands of women and children, aged six months to 80 years of age, have been sexually assaulted.

 "The goal of the campaign, Stop Raping Our Greatest Resource, Power to The Women And Girls Of Democratic Republic Of Congo is to stop the rape, empower women and girls and end impunity for these atrocious crimes," said Veneman.

 Veneman visited the DRC in 2006 where she met several survivors of rape."These women's lives have been profoundly marked by acts of brutality," Veneman said.
 "It is urgent that we work together to put a stop to these inhumane acts of violence."

 UNICEF is working with NGOs in the DRC to assist the thousands of women and girls who have been assaulted and raped, many with severe physical and psychological consequences.